mlmatlock/goobook/README.rst

 the command-line and from MUAs such as Mutt.
 It can be used from Mutt the same way as abook.

+..
+NOTE:: GooBook is looking for a new maintainer see https://gitlab.com/goobook/goobook/-/issues/90

 Installation Instructions
 =========================